-Patients with PEA have poor outcomes.
+Patients with Pulseless Electrical Activity or PEA have poor outcomes.
 Their best chance of returning to a perfusing rhythm is through the quick identification of an underlying reversible cause and correct treatment.
 As you use the algorithm to manage the PEA patient, remember to consider all the H's and T's, particularly hypovolemia, which is the most common cause of PEA.
 Also look for drug overdoses or poisonings.

-Pulseless Electrical Activity (PEA) occurs when you see a rhythm on the monitor that would normally be associated with a pulse, however the patient is pulses.
+- PEA occurs when you see a rhythm on the monitor that would normally be associated with a pulse, however the patient is pulseless.

-There is something preventing the heart from generating a pulse, such as being empty (Hypovolemia) something pushing against it (Tamponate)
+- There is something preventing the heart from generating a pulse, such as being empty (hypovolemia) something pushing against it (Tamponade)

-Begin CPR as soon as pulselessness is recognized.
-Continue CPR at a rate of 100/min throughout the resuscitation without interuptions of more than 10 seconds to evaluate for pulses.
+- Begin CPR as soon as pulselessness is recognized.
+Continue CPR at a rate of 100 to 120 per minute throughout the resuscitation without interruptions of more than 10 seconds to evaluate for pulses.